fkspro/android-tinyasync/README.md

 ## Instructions

 Make a new com.example.tinyasync app.
-Copy the three java files into src/com/example/tinyasync and the Android manifest.
+Copy the three java files into src/com/example/tinyasync, and the Android manifest and layout files to their appropriate places.

 ## Further reading